msmykowski/proceed/README.md

 Tasks:

--gulp - runs gulp lint, gulp spec in sequence
+- gulp - runs gulp lint, gulp spec in sequence
--gulp lint - runs eslint
+- gulp lint - runs eslint
--gulp spec - runs the unit tests in a headless browser from the CLI -gulp jasmine - starts the jasmine test server (default port is 8888)
+- gulp spec - runs the unit tests in a headless browser from the CLI
+- gulp jasmine - starts the jasmine test server (default port is 8888)

 ** it is good practice to run gulp before commiting